Looking for an amazing Fuzhou itinerary?

 After all the time you’ve spent on foot in Fuzhou, why not relax and pamper yourself and then end the day with some shopping?

-Book yourself a taxi again, or a rideshare such as Didi (China’s Uber), and head out to the one of the local hot springs for a morning of pampering.
+Hail a taxi or book a rideshare using the Didi app (China’s Uber), and head out to the one of the local hot springs for a morning of pampering.

 Xi Chan Temple